Get new deals I come across here 🎁

 oura slow customer service

-The only human response was the rep asking which code I used, which should be obvious given the button I clicked to buy within the app had a tracking code.
-I heard back in mid-December.
+The only human response was the rep asking which code I used.
+Which should’ve been obvious since the button I clicked to buy had atracking code.
+I finally heard back in mid-December.

 oura 3 price error